oliviergimenez/R2ucare/README.md

 1. Stuff to write
     + add AS and JMV fitting to complete multisite gof test
     + add function to perform overall test (sum of all components)
-    + add functions to manipulate data as in U-CARE
+    + add functions to manipulate data as in U-CARE (in R, many of the functions that are proposed in U-CARE tp manipulate the data can be mimicked with R built-in functions.
+For example, recoding states or reversing time.
+However, several functions are still useful and need their own R function like, e.g.: read Headed format, write Headed/mark format, clean data, suppress first encounter, pool / unpool, m-array).
     + write vignette
     + add signed tests
     + allow reading in files with Headed format